-Cameron Peak Fire becomes biggest blaze in Colorado history
+Colorado’s Cameron Peak Fire explodes into biggest blaze in state history

 Burn bans

-All outdoor burning is prohibited in Rocky Mountain National Park, a ban that officials plan to leave in effect “until further notice.”
+All outdoor burning is prohibited in Rocky Mountain National Park, a ban officials plan to leave in effect “until further notice.”

 Part of the region being lapped at by flames has been hard hit in recent years by beetles, also a rampant problem in California.
 They kill the trees, leaving dead, parched trunks standing.
 That dry, unfelled timber sits ready to burn.
 It’s been doing so in Colorado for weeks.